Automatic Waterer for Chickens

 iI.
 Eggluuz 5 Gallon Automatic Nipples Drinker

-The Eggluuz Chicken Waterer Nipple Side Mount is super easy to install on a 5-gallon bucket with a 9mm drill bit and stays completely leak-free.
-Water only comes out when chickens peck the pin, keeping everything clean and dry.
-Even younger hens figure it out quickly.
-Makes cleaning and refilling much easier, and the durable build holds up well.
+The Eggluuz Chicken Waterer Nipple Side Mount (check on Amazon) is easy to install on a 5-gallon bucket using a 9mm drill bit and provides a reliable, leak-free watering solution.
+Water is released only when chickens peck the pin, helping keep the coop clean and dry.
+Even younger hens learn to use it quickly, while the durable construction holds up well over time.
+It also works great for quail and requires very little maintenance.
+With proper installation, it can operate for months without leaks, making cleaning and refilling much easier than traditional waterers.

 III.
 OverEZ 12 Gallon Chicken Waterer

-The OverEZ waterer holds up to 12 gallons, and its drip-free nipple design lets up to three chickens drink at once.
+The OverEZ waterer (check on Amazon) holds up to 12 gallons, and its drip-free nipple design lets up to three chickens drink at once.
 In this waterer, water stays clean and fresh for days, so they do not have to refill often.
 It reduces daily chores and works indoors or outdoors.

 However, its lid is not always secure and can be knocked off by chickens, letting debris or water in.
 Others have found the nipples leak or break over time.